quasarframework/quasar-framework.org/source/components/double-range.md

 Also check out its "sibling", the [Range](/components/range.html) component.
 Remember you can use QDoubleRange wrapped by a [QField](/components/field.html) too.

+Works well with [QField](/components/field.html) for additional functionality such as a helper, error message placeholder and many others.

 <input type="hidden" data-fullpage-demo="form/range/double">

 ## Basic Usage